Programs

 • Fellows will be embedded in their internship and get real world experience working on cutting edge issues.
 We will have weekly virtual clinic-style seminars to support the fellows during the eight-week program.
 At the conclusion of the summer, we will host a wrap-up workshop in Princeton.

-• The fellowship will provide students with a stipend and funds to defray reasonable travel costs.
+• The fellowship will provide students with a stipend.
 Please note, the stipend will be paid in two installments, one at the beginning of the program and the final one at the end.
 Students must attend the wrap-up session to be paid the final installment.

 • CITP is committed to building a culturally diverse community, and we are interested in receiving applications from members of groups that have been historically underrepresented in this field.
 Note, due to government rules there are limited opportunities available for non-US citizens.